 - Implementing an affiliate system can be effective for larger marketplaces.

 Cons of affiliate and referral systems:

-Bonus: designing a tiered marketplace membership system
+Bonus: designing a marketplace membership system

 Fee rates and selling restrictions: